Buying the dip – what you need to know

 Take advantage of price discounts

-Remember that just because a share price falls doesn’t mean the inherent value of that company has suffered to the same extent.
-The main reason stock markets are falling is because people are panicking, so investors are moving money to protect it while they can.
-And even though in some sectors the virus means fundamental challenges to how businesses operate (for example, airlines and restaurants), others might be less impacted and well-positioned for future growth.
-Being able to buy good companies at a lower price means forward-thinking investors could access this future growth from a discounted position.
+Remember that just because a share price falls that doesn’t mean the inherent value of that company has suffered to the same extent.
+One of the reasons stock markets fall is people panicking, and investors moving money to protect it while they can.
+Being able to buy good companies at a lower price means forward-thinking investors could access future growth potential from a discounted position.

 Recovery rallies

 Markets move in cycles, going up and down, and investors spend a lot of time deciding when’s best to get involved.
-For instance, in 2019, US equities celebrated the longest bull run in history, which would have appeared attractive to investors.
-However, the coronavirus pandemic was only a few months away and has since wiped billions off major US indexes.
-It’s impossible to know what’s around the corner but buying into these dips could be as good as time as any for investors to position themselves for long-term upward trends.
+It’s impossible to know what’s around the corner but buying into these dips could be as good a time as any for investors to apply long-term investing strategies which target making returns from market trends.

 Join eToro today